vhscom/after-dark/README.md

 ## About

-After Dark is a Hugo theme designed to facilitate content distribution.
+After Dark is a Hugo theme for bloggers, journalists and technology enthusiasts.
 It is an original work created to preserve the aesthetic and simplicity of hobbiest websites created during the mid- to late-1990’s.
 The theme includes an inbuilt search engine, portable quick installer, online help and optional plug-in modules to enhance functionality.
 Use it online or off to create anything from an indie microblog to a visually stunning photojournal.

 ## Demo